Let it Snow!

-This may be a Canadian thing, but we take pride looking our long winter straight in the eye and refusing to let it dampen our enjoyment of the great outdoors.
-Think about it: when temperatures are below freezing almost half the year, a person would go stir crazy if they tried to stay indoors and wait it out.
+This may be a Canadian thing, but we take pride in looking our long winter straight in the eye and refusing to let it dampen our enjoyment of the great outdoors.
+Think about it: when temperatures are below freezing almost half the year, a person would go stir-crazy if they tried to stay indoors and wait it out.
 So in Canada, when winter arrives, we get outside and have fun.

 Whether you're a local or a curious traveller considering a visit, winter in Sunset Country offers endless opportunities for adventure.
 This pristine corner of Northwest Ontario is one of the most beautiful places to experience a Canadian winter.
 Who knows, you just may have so much fun that you'll make another trip back next winter.
 Read on to discover the top things to do in Sunset Country this winter.

 Most people come here to fish in the spring, summer, and fall, but winter opens up a wide range of angling activities (and lakes) that are not available to most anglers during the open water season—unless you happen to own a floatplane.
 Sunset Country is known for its amazing ice fishing opportunities–anglers come for the trophy-sized catches and the variety of species including walleye, pike, lake trout, crappie, and perch.
 Once the ice freezes solid, you can get out and go ice fishing on lakes that are inaccessible in summer, and you can fish virtually any spot on the lakes you already know.